jakkul/jakkul/README.md

 # What is this about

-I'm just playing around in github, have fun as well.
+I'm just playing around, have fun as well.